Skip to main content

 Step 5: Assembling the Dish

-• Combining: Place the noodles in a serving bowl, pour the sauce over them, and gently toss to coat evenly.
+Put the noodles in a bowl, pour the sauce over, and toss gently to coat every ribbon.
+Finish with cilantro, green onion, and sesame seeds.

 Modern Adaptations